w3f/Grants-Program/applications/scaffold-dot.md

 ### 🧩 Ecosystem Fit

-Help us locate your project in the Polkadot landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
-Great toolkit for hackathons and onboarding devs to Polkadot Hub.
-- Who is your target audience?
-Tinkerers, new devs, Polkadot curious Solidity devs.
-- What need(s) does your project meet?
-Get people deploying onto Westend Hub and Polkadot Hub with minimal configuration.
-- Are there any other projects similar to yours in the Polkadot ecosystem?
+Toolkit is aimed at devs familiar with ethereum tools that want to deploy to Hub.
+It's a great toolkit for new devs, hackathons and can be built on top of for production level dapps.

+The project is meant to provide a fully configured repo to make it dead simple to deploy to Hub.

+There are no projects that bridge Ethereum developers to Polkadot quite like this, could be wrong though.
+I don't know what I don't know.
-I don't think so, just came from Consensus hackathon, mentioned this to a few Polkadot devs and they said yeah that would be cool to have.
+I just came from Consensus Toronto hackathon, mentioned this to a few Polkadot devs and they said yeah that would be cool to have.
-  - If so, how is your project different?
-  It's a fork of scaffold-eth 2 but will be configured with hardhat-polkadot, resolc, PVM local chain, rebranded to look Polkadot native with Polkadot HUB design system.
-  - If not, why might such a project not exist yet?
-  Hub is brand new, haven't needed this before now
+Hub is pretty new, the ecosystem has been focused on Ink! smart contract tooling, there hasn't been a need for this before now.

-> **Note**: We prioritize projects building on Plaza/Polkadot Hub, games, and DeFi applications, though all types of projects will be considered.

 ## 👥 Team